kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ![bse-16](./images/bse-16.png)

 Click “Update” to update the transition.
-Keep in mind that every state required fallback transition as in stage number 7.

 ## Create `Order` Flow

-### Create NLUs from order
+### Create NLUs from `order`

-You have successfully made a `fallback` flow, then we will enter the flow order.
+You have successfully made a `fallback` flow, then we will enter the flow `order`.

 ![bse-17](./images/bse-17.png)